feature-engine/feature_engine/docs/user_guide/timeseries/forecasting/LagFeatures.rst

 See also
 --------

-Check out the additional transformers to create winddow features through the use of rolling windows (:class:`WindowFeatures`) or expanding windows (:class:`ExpandingWindowFeatures`).
+Check out the additional transformers to create window features through the use of rolling windows (:class:`WindowFeatures`) or expanding windows (:class:`ExpandingWindowFeatures`).